Hazil1/Hazil1/README.md

 - I’m interested in Data Science and Machine Learning
 - I’m currently learning Python, ML and DL
 - How to reach me t.me/hazils
 - I'm a Senior Geosteering Technologist.
-I work in Oil and Gas industry more then 10 years
+I work in Oil and Gas industry more than 10 years
-- I interested in Machine Learning applications in heavy industy, banking and retail also I interested in Computer Vision and NLP.
+- I interested in Machine Learning applications in heavy industy, banking and retail also I interested in Computer Vision.

 <!---